“The moment I walked through the doors of The Bridge I knew I’d found my new home. It helped me to find who I really am.”

-Postgraduate students begin individual programmes relating to their needs in voice, movement and auditioning at an early stage.
-Career-related studies are offered throughout the course to prepare you for entry into the profession.
+Postgraduate students begin individual programmes relating to their needs in voice, movement and auditioning, as well as career-related studies, at an early stage in the course.

 You will explore a variety of acting styles, gain an understanding of the rehearsal process, and acquire extensive performance skills.
-Modern and Classical plays; scenes and audition pieces are studied, rehearsed, and performed through group and one-to-one teaching.
-For these classes, all students are given an individual programme of work tailored to their particular needs.
+Modern and classical plays, scenes and audition pieces are studied, rehearsed, and performed through group and one-to-one teaching.
+All students are given an individual programme of work tailored to their particular needs.

 Voice & Speech

 Relaxation and breathing, projection and clarity – you will learn how to use your ‘whole voice’ and to develop expressiveness, power and subtlety.
 Classical text and verse speaking are studied and you will work on a range of accents and dialects.

 Develops your physical expressiveness, fitness, and spatial awareness.
 You will learn to use your whole body in performance and be highly responsive to your fellow actors.
 You will be introduced to stage movement and study human and animal movement.
 Clown, melodrama and physical theatre techniques are included in this area.

 Singing & Dance